General Program Questions

 Does BTR offer health insurance?
 Where can I find more information?

-As part of the AmeriCorps benefits, BTR is able to offer an individual health insurance plan through Corps Network.
+As part of the AmeriCorps benefits, BTR offers an individual health insurance plan through Corps Network.

 What makes BTR an affordable route to teaching?